nf-core/website/markdown/usage/troubleshooting.md

 ## Image cannot be build

 Sometimes, `mksquashfs` cannot be found on the login node or workstation that you intend to use, thus the Singularity Image build fails unfortunately.
-In such a case, please install `mksquashfs` or ask in your IT department that this package is installed for you.
+See below code snippet that shows such a typical failure:
 ```bash
 Caused by:
   Failed to pull singularity image